-The Scottish Government has now said that they want to extend this deadline by a year to February 2022 following a number of news reports of concerns from the public and organisations like Age Scotland that many homeowners were completely unaware of these changes and COVID-19 restrictions have made it much harder to get the support to install the devices if they couldn't do it themselves.
+The new standard was originally due to come into force in February 2021.
+However, the deadline was extended by a year to February 2022 following concerns raised by the public and organisations like Age Scotland that many people were completely unaware of the new standards.
+The COVID-19 restrictions in place at the time also made it much harder for homeowners to get support to install the devices if they couldn't do it themselves.

 Following the tragic Grenfell Tower fire in 2017, the Scottish Government committed to reviewing the building and fire safety standards in Scotland.

 As part of this review, the Scottish Government introduced this new fire and smoke alarm requirement for all homes, bringing them into line with the standards for the private rented sector.
 This includes private homes (known as owner occupied) and those in the social rented sector.

 one smoke alarm installed in the room most frequently used for general daytime living purposes;

 one smoke alarm in every circulation space on each storey, such as hallways and landings;

 All alarms should be ceiling mounted and interlinked

 Where there is a carbon-fuelled appliance (such as boilers, fires (including open fires) and heaters) or a flue, a carbon monoxide detector is also required which does not need to be linked to the fire alarms.